Call to order: 01352 757777

 Key Definitions

 • Wheat Bran: Wheat bran is the outer layer of the wheat grain removed during milling.
 It is rich in magnesium, copper, zinc, and B vitamins, and contains an average of 17% protein.
 Produced by flour millers as a fine bran during the wheat milling process.
 High-quality, fresh bran products are valued for their nutritional benefits and natural origin.
 Wheat bran contains natural wheat germ goodness, with high essential fatty acids, which contribute to its nutritional value.
-Wheat bran also provides energy levels similar to oats but with significantly less starch.
+Wheat bran provides moderate energy levels, typically lower than oats, but with significantly less starch.
 Its fibre content is about 10–15%, which is lower than that of hay, making it less effective as a primary fibre source unless mixed with high fibre bucket feeds.

 • Forage Analysis: Forage analysis is the laboratory assessment of hay, grass, or haylage to determine its nutrient and mineral content.
 This data-driven approach allows for precise balancing of the horse’s diet, ensuring all nutritional needs are met.